jdersch/PERQemu/PERQemu/Readme.txt

     a new UserGuide.
 This wad of verbiage will be eventually pruned, rolled into a history/change log...

-    7. You can now set a preference to turn the system default arrow cursor to turn off the system cursor or change it to a smaller crosshairs cursor when in the Display window.
+    7. You can now set a preference to turn off the system default arrow cursor or change it to a smaller crosshairs cursor when in the Display window.
     Not every change has to be Earth shattering, y'know?

 Original Readme.txt follows.